-In respect of four investments with a combined total of £1,614,188, we were unable to obtain sufficient appropriate audit evidence to support management's assertion that the loans are recoverable at the full amount.
-The directors have relied on explanations and assurances from the counterparty however we have not been able to obtain sufficient evidence to support this and therefore we are unable to assess whether a provision for impairment of these loans might be necessary.
+In respect of the Company's investments totalling £3,845,424, we were unable to obtain audit evidence to support management's assertion that the loans are recoverable at the full amount.
+The directors have relied on explanations and assurances from the counterparty however we have not been able to obtain evidence to support this and therefore we are unable to assess whether a provision for impairment of these loans might be necessary.
 In addition, were any adjustments to the investment balance to be required, the strategic report would also need to be amended.